SCPR/secretary-rails/README.md

 ```

 Run the install command, which will create a migration to add the `versions`
-table, and then run it:
+table, and then run the migration:

 ```
 bundle exec rails generate secretary:install